Skip to content

 You could do this without any extra tools, and it doesn’t require heating of any kind.

-2. Harry Potter: Easy
+2. Matilda: Easy

 There is a chemical process involved, but just about anyone can do it.
 You should be able to make this in a basic dorm kitchen.